SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 Leonard Tait and Jane Ord of the Borderlands

 Leonard Tait was born in 1818 in England, but it is not certain where.
-According to his gravestone he was born in Northumberland, but the 1841 England census shows him living in Byker, Northumberland but says he was born *outside* the county.
+According to his gravestone he was born in Northumberland.
+The 1841 England census shows him living in Byker, Northumberland but says he was born *outside* the county.
 One of these sources must be incorrect.
 A Northumberland birth is presently preferred, possibly near Norham or Etal.
 Leonard's future wife, Jane Ord, came from Coldstream in Berwickshire, Scotland.
-Although Coldstream and Norham are in two different countries, they are actually located less than five miles apart directly across from each other on the Lower Tweed River, which forms the border between Scotland and England.
+Although Coldstream and Norham are in two different countries, they are actually located less than five miles apart on opposite banks of the Lower Tweed River, which forms the border between Scotland and England.
 In this Borders Region, borders had little meaning to the local inhabitants.

 No marriage record has yet been found for Leonard Tait and Jane Ord, so it is not known if they were married in Berwickshire, Scotland, where Jane was from, or in Northumberland, England, where Leonard was from.
 It is most likely that Leonard married Jane Ord prior to emigrating because census records claim their first child, John, was born in 1841 in England (but those same census records also show their second child incorrectly as being born in England.)